cgossain/serverless-template-golang-google-cloud-functions/README.md

 ## Project structure

+A few notes about the project structure:

+- The root directory contains a `package.json` file which defines dev dependencies needed to deploy functions using the Serverless Framework
-This template assumes that each logical microservice will be contained in its own package/directory and deployed separately using its own `serverless.yml` definition.
+- This template assumes that each logical microservice will be contained within its own package/directory and deployed separately using its own `serverless.yml` definition

-Each package could contain one or more cloud functions.
+- Each package/directory could contain one or more cloud functions, and has its own `go.mod` file to manage dependencies by microservice

-The `go.mod` file resides in the root project directory along with the `package.json` file which defines the Serverless Framework plugin dependencies.
+- This template includes a `.env` file which you can use to put environment variables used for local development as well as a `cmd` directory that contains a `main.go` file that starts up a server that you can use to test your functions locally

 <pre>
 .
 ├── ...
 ├── microservice1
+│   └── cmd
+│       └── main.go
+│   └── .env
+│   └── fn_test.go
-│   └── <b>fn_test.go</b>
+│   └── fn.go
-│   └── <b>fn.go</b>
+│   └── go.mod
-│   └── <b>serverless.yml</b>
+│   └── serverless.yml
 │   └── ...
 ├── microservice2
+│   └── cmd
+│       └── main.go
+│   └── .env
+│   └── fn_test.go
-│   └── <b>fn_test.go</b>
+│   └── fn.go
-│   └── <b>fn.go</b>
+│   └── go.mod
-│   └── <b>serverless.yml</b>
+│   └── serverless.yml
 │   └── ...
-├── go.mod
 ├── package.json
 ├── ...
 </pre>

-You can structure the code inside each package differently.
-This template uses a flat structure, but there are other options.
-Take a look at [this guide](https://cloud.google.com/functions/docs/writing#structuring_source_code) to learn more.
+Take a look at [this guide](https://cloud.google.com/functions/docs/writing#structuring_source_code) to learn more about structuring your code.

 ## Create a new project using the included scripts